dorjeduck/minbpe.mojo/README.md

 `Minbpe` implements the Byte Pair Encoding (BPE) algorithm, which is commonly used in large language models (LLMs) tokenization.
 For a comprehensive explanation of this project, visit its GitHub page at [https://github.com/karpathy/minbpe](https://github.com/karpathy/minbpe).

-Not all features of `minpe` are available yet, but they will be introduced as the project evolves.
+Not all features of `minpe` are available yet, but will be introduced as the project evolves.
 Currently, the main focus is on enhancing the performance of the core functionality.

 ## Implementation